Dance Mogul Magazine Exclusive…

 People are waiting for this.

-Mark Lemberger: Exactly were the UFC is, but only a lot sooner.
+Mark Lemberger: Exactly where the UFC is, but only a lot sooner.

 Dance Mogul: Is there anyone you want to thank on your journey?